komposter/CommunityPowerEA.com/_docs/follow-up.md

 <sup>[*(starting from v2.07)*](/docs/versions-history#20200504-207)</sup>

-Sum StopLoss for all positions opened by EA in % from current balance.
+Sum StopLoss for all positions (buy + sell) opened by EA in % from current balance.

+> For example, if you set **Sum StopLoss** = 1.5%, and your balance is $1000, EA will close all positions, when sum loss of buy and sell positions will be >= $15.

 Set 0 to disable.